NBISweden/workshop-reproducible-research/pages/containers/containers-6-packaging-the-case-study.md

 Well done!
 You now have an image that allows anyone to exactly reproduce your analysis workflow (if you first `docker push` to Dockerhub that is).

-> **Tip** <br>
+!!!
+Tip
-> If you've done the [Jupyter tutorial](jupyter-1-introduction), you know that
-> Jupyter Notebook runs as a web server.
-This makes it very well suited for
-> running in a Docker container, since we can just expose the port Jupyter
-> Notebook uses and redirect it to one of our own.
-You can then work with the
-> notebooks in your browser just as you've done before, while it's actually
-> running in the container.
-This means you could package your data, scripts
-> and environment in a Docker image that also runs a Jupyter Notebook server.
+    If you've done the [Jupyter tutorial](jupyter-1-introduction), you know that Jupyter Notebook runs as a web server.
+This makes it very well suited for running in a Docker container, since we can just expose the port Jupyter Notebook uses and redirect it to one of our own.
+You can then work with the notebooks in your browser just as you've done before, while it's actually running in the container.
+This means you could package your data, scripts and environment in a Docker image that also runs a Jupyter Notebook server.
-> If you make this image available, say on Dockerhub, other researchers could
-> then download it and interact with your data/code via the fancy interactive
-> Jupyter notebooks that you have prepared for them.
-We haven't made any
-> fancy notebooks for you, but we *have* set up a Jupyter Notebook server.
+    If you make this image available, say on Dockerhub, other researchers could then download it and interact with your data/code via the fancy interactive Jupyter notebooks that you have prepared for them.
+We haven't made any fancy notebooks for you, but we *have* set up a Jupyter Notebook server.
-> Try it out if you want to (replace the image name with your version if
-> you've built it yourself):
+    Try it out if you want to (replace the image name with your version if you've built it yourself):

->
-> ```bash
+    ```bash
-> docker run -it -p 8888:8888 nbisweden/workshop-reproducible-research \
+    docker run -it -p 8888:8888 nbisweden/workshop-reproducible-research \
->     jupyter notebook  --ip=0.0.0.0 --allow-root
+    jupyter notebook  --ip=0.0.0.0 --allow-root
-> ```
+    ```